 You Might Outlive Your Savings

 When asked, most people would likely say they want to live a long, healthy life.
 But this can be a downside to retirement for those without adequate savings.

-The average life expectancy in the U.S. is 78.8 years, according to the Centers for Disease Control and Prevention.
-However, about one in four 65-year-olds today will live past age 90, according to the Social Security Administration.
+The average life expectancy in the U.S. is 78.6 years, according to the Centers for Disease Control and Prevention.
+However, about 1 in 4 65-year-olds today will live past age 90, according to the Social Security Administration.
 That means some people could spend decades in retirement.

 Solution: Plan For a Long Retirement

 It’s impossible to predict the future.
 But the Social Security Administration does have a life expectancy calculator that will show you the average number of years you can expect to live based on your gender and date of birth.
 You can use this figure as a starting point when calculating how long your retirement savings need to last.